47.2. Logical Decoding Concepts

 A replication slot has an identifier that is unique across all databases in a PostgreSQL cluster.
 Slots persist independently of the connection using them and are crash-safe.

 A logical slot will emit each change just once in normal operation.
-The current position of each slot is persisted only at checkpoint, so in the case of a crash the slot may return to an earlier LSN, which will then cause recent changes to be sent again when the server restarts.
+The current position of each slot is persisted only at checkpoint, so in the case of a crash the slot might return to an earlier LSN, which will then cause recent changes to be sent again when the server restarts.
 Logical decoding clients are responsible for avoiding ill effects from handling the same message more than once.
 Clients may wish to record the last LSN they saw when decoding and skip over any repeated data or (when using the replication protocol) request that decoding start from that LSN rather than letting the server determine the start point.
 The Replication Progress Tracking feature is designed for this purpose, refer to replication origins .

 Multiple independent slots may exist for a single database.
 Each slot has its own state, allowing different consumers to receive changes from different points in the database change stream.
 For most applications, a separate slot will be required for each consumer.